theogbrand/multimodal-reasoning-PRM-finetuning/slides.md

 # The Utility of Multimodal Reasoning

-## Industry Emergence

 - **Multimodal reasoning** powers computer-use agents like:
   - OpenAI Operator
   - Manus
 - ChatGPT's o3 agentic capabilities
-  - These systems can zoom into images, search the web, and use code interpreters to answer complex multimodal queries
+  - These systems can use tools to zoom into images, search the web, and use code interpreters to answer complex multimodal queries
 - Reasoning beyond text, starting with images

 ---